keegandent/pdmify/README.md

 ### Python Environment

 Create a virtual environment, then activate it.
-It is strongly recommended to use this instead of a conda environment because of the SDK.

 ```bash
 python -m venv venv